mfigueirido/AdaptableCrtEffect/README.md

 ## One last thing ##

-This sample includes a picure of my team's current game in development **Deadvivors**.
+This sample includes a picure of my team's current game in development: **Deadvivors**.
 If you're curious about it, take a look here :) https://twitter.com/EnxebreGames